California Assessment of Student Performance and Progress (CAASPP)

 SBAC – Smarter Balanced Assessments:

-Student score reports for the 2016 Smarter Balanced Assessments will be mailed to parents by the end of August.
+Student score reports for the 2018 Smarter Balanced Assessments will be mailed to parents once they are received by the district, usually in August.
 For more information on how to interpret these reports, please visit the California Department of Education’s website at http://www.cde.ca.gov/ta/tg/ca/caasppssrinfo.asp .
 This site has sample score reports as well as videos that explain how to interpret the results.

 CAA - California Alternate Assessments:

-The test is given to any student who lives in a home where a language other than English is spoken must take the test within 30 calendar days after enrolling in a California public school for the first time.
-The CELDT also must be given once each year to English Learners until they become fully proficient in English.
+Any student who lives in a home where a language other than English is spoken must be assessed within 30 calendar days after enrolling in a California public school for the first time.
+The CELDT is used for this purpose for the 2017-18 school year and will be replaced by the ELPAC Initial Assessment for the 2018-19 school year.
+The ELPAC Summative Assessment is being used in the 2017-18 school year for the first time.
+The window for administering the ELPAC-SA is February 1 – May 25.
+English Learners must be assessed annually until they become fully proficient in English.

 Physical Fitness Test (PFT)